 Taking time off from work is a great way to recharge your batteries and approach your job with a renewed passion.
-However, the United States is famous for failing to give appropriate vacation time to its work force.
+However, the United States is famous for failing to give appropriate vacation time to its workforce.
 Why do Americans take so little time off?

 Some Americans avoid taking time off for fear of losing their job.
-Although officially they may be able to take time off, doing so could have negative consequences on either keeping their current job, or future possibilities of advancement.
+Although officially they may be able to take time off, doing so could have negative consequences on either keeping their current job or future possibilities of advancement.
 In some fields, it just isn’t practical to take time off.

 While it’s common for workers in Germany to take three consecutive weeks off from their jobs, workers in the United States struggle to get just a few days.
-The fear surrounding job security for many United States workers frequently leads employees to failing to take all of their offered vacation time.
-In this case, although the company officially offers the vacation time, the employee is so concerned about what will take place if they are not on hand that they do not take up these benefits.
+The fear surrounding job security for many United States workers frequently leads employees to fail to take all of their offered vacation time.
+In this case, although the company officially offers vacation time, the employee is so concerned about what will take place if they are not on hand that they do not take up these benefits.

-A Right in Europe
+A right in Europe

-Nicholas Nehamas, a reporter for Latitude News, puts this difference in attitude toward vacation in Europe and the United States this way, “In America, a vacation is a privilege.
+Nicholas Nehamas, a reporter for Latitude News, puts this difference in attitude toward taking a vacation in Europe and the United States this way, “In America, a vacation is a privilege.
 In Europe, it’s a right” given that so many European countries have clearly stated laws demanding that companies provide paid vacation, one might conceive of it as a right in Europe.

 Nehamas goes on to point out that there is a stereotype about the relationship between productivity and vacation time.
 Many people seem to believe that those who go on vacation will produce less at work overall.
 However, this is not accurate.
-When people have time to rest and relax, they are able to produce more and better quality product at their workplace.
+When people have time to rest and relax, they are able to produce more and better quality products at their workplace.

-In order to take care of yourself, and your life, do whatever you need to in order to ensure you get the time off you deserve.
+In order to take care of yourself and your life, do whatever you need to in order to ensure you get the time off you deserve.
 It is definitely worth it.

-About the Author
+About the author

 Louise Williams has traveled all over the globe.
-Through her travels, she has experienced the hassle of taking vacation days and why many Americans have a hard time acquiring and taking days they earn.
+Through her travels, she has experienced the hassle of taking vacation days and why many Americans have a hard time acquiring and taking the days they earn.